jboss-switchyard/quickstarts/bpm-service/Readme.md

 This example is invoked through a SOAP gateway binding.

-If you would like to watch the process execution, uncomment these lines in src/main/resources/META-INF/switchyard.xml:
+If you would like to log the process execution, uncomment these lines in src/main/resources/META-INF/switchyard.xml:
 ```
 <listeners>